agama-project/agama/doc/autoyast.md

 mechanism (password and/or SSH public key).
 However, AutoYaST allows to specify a list of users and groups plus some authentication settings.
 We have at least two options here:

+* Extract the root authentication data from the profile and try to infer which is the first user.
+This behavior is already implemented.
 * Import these sections as given because they are handled by the YaST code in Agama.
-* Extract the root authentication data from the profile and try to infer which is the first user.

 ### `keyboard`, `language` and `timezone`